Who Was Newman Marshman?

 Inventor of the Typewriter

-There is no question that Marshman is best known as the inventory of the typewriter, then known as the Typewriting Machine.
+There is no question that Marshman is best known as the inventor of the typewriter, then known as the Typewriting Machine.

 African American Inventor